 ^{2.} Respiratory classes (RTT) have a prerequisite of admission to Respiratory Therapy Program and are taught by Collins Career Center faculty.

-^{3.} For information on admission to Respiratory Therapy Program contact, Tommie Weaver at Collins Career Center (740) 867-6641 Ext.
+^{3.} For information on admission to Respiratory Therapy program contact, Tommie Weaver at Collins Career Center (740) 867-6641 Ext.
 415.

-[.]
-Students move through Respiratory Therapy coursework in sequence, beginning with first quarter coursework.
+^{4.} Students move through Respiratory Therapy coursework in sequence, beginning with first semester coursework.